What Makes New Teacher Mentoring Actually Work?

 The Mentoring Gap: What Research Recommends vs. What Schools Deliver

 The National Institute for Excellence in Teaching (NIET) published a policy report examining why new teacher mentoring falls short.
-The core finding: mentoring programs frequently become a “buddy system” rather than a structured learning opportunity.
+Its central finding is that mentoring programs frequently slip into a “buddy system” rather than functioning as a structured learning opportunity.
 The role of the mentor is not well defined, little training or release time is provided, and the program is disconnected from the school’s instructional improvement goals.

-NCTQ research confirms the pattern.
+Research from the National Council on Teacher Quality (NCTQ) confirms the pattern.
 Effective mentoring requires same-field mentors, multiple years of support, regular observation and feedback, and collaborative activities with other teachers.
 As the number of induction components increases, turnover decreases.
-But most districts provide only the minimum: assign a mentor, hope they connect, check the compliance box.

 What Effective Mentoring Actually Requires

-Ingersoll and Strong’s review found that the most effective induction programs share specific features.
+Ingersoll and Strong’s review identified specific features that distinguish the most effective induction programs.
 Beginning teachers who participated performed better at keeping students on task, developing workable lesson plans, using effective questioning practices, and adjusting classroom activities.
-These are not abstract skills.
-They are the practical moves that new teachers struggle with every day, and they require coached practice, not just advice.
+These are not abstract competencies.
+They are the practical moves new teachers struggle with every day, and they require coached practice, not just advice.

-Kraft, Blazar, and Hogan’s 2018 meta-analysis of 60 causal studies found that coaching programs produce effect sizes of 0.49 standard deviations on instructional quality and 0.18 standard deviations on student achievement.
-The coaching that drives these effects looks remarkably similar to what effective mentoring looks like: observe, reflect, identify one area to improve, try again, get feedback.
-The challenge is delivering this cycle frequently enough to build lasting skill in a new teacher’s practice.
+Matthew Kraft (Brown University), David Blazar (University of Maryland), and Dylan Hogan (Brown University) published a 2018 meta-analysis of 60 causal studies of teacher coaching that found effect sizes of 0.49 standard deviations on instructional quality and 0.18 standard deviations on student achievement.
+The coaching that drives those effects looks remarkably similar to what effective mentoring looks like.
+A teacher gets observed, reflects on the lesson, identifies one area to improve, tries again, and gets feedback.
+The challenge is delivering this cycle frequently enough to build lasting skill.

 The Frequency Problem

 The most consistent finding across the mentoring research is that intensity matters.
 NCTQ found that teachers with mentors from the same field who also participated in collaborative activities were more likely to stay at their school and remain in the profession.
 Programs that lasted multiple years outperformed single-year programs.
-The meta-analysis showing 2.85 times higher retention odds measured programs with sustained, structured support.
+The meta-analysis showing nearly 3x retention odds measured programs with sustained, structured support, not occasional check-ins.

-Joyce and Showers’ foundational research on coaching and transfer found that implementation rates for new skills jump from under 20 percent to 80 to 90 percent when sustained coaching accompanies training.
+Bruce Joyce and Beverly Showers, researchers whose foundational work on coaching and transfer has shaped professional development for four decades, found that implementation rates for new skills jump from under 20 percent to between 80 and 90 percent when sustained coaching accompanies training.
 The frequency that drives that jump is what most mentoring programs cannot deliver, because the mentor has a full-time teaching job.

-This is not a program design problem.
-It is a capacity problem.
-And it is the same capacity constraint that limits instructional coaching more broadly.
+This is the heart of the gap.
+It is not a program-design problem.
+Districts know what works; the research has been clear for decades.
+It is a capacity problem, and it is the same capacity constraint that limits instructional coaching more broadly.

 Extending Mentoring with Technology

-The gap between what new teachers need and what mentors can deliver is where AI-powered coaching infrastructure earns its place.
+The space between what new teachers need and what mentors can deliver is where AI-powered coaching infrastructure earns its place.

-For observation and feedback specifically, VC3, Edthena’s video coaching platform, enables mentors and new teachers to work together even when their schedules don’t align.
+For observation and feedback specifically, VC3, Edthena’s video coaching platform, lets mentors and new teachers work together even when their schedules don’t align.
 A beginning teacher records a lesson segment.
-The mentor watches the video and provides time-stamped feedback.
+The mentor watches the video later and provides time-stamped feedback.
 The new teacher reviews the feedback and responds.
-This asynchronous coaching cycle means mentoring is not limited to the 30-minute window when both teachers happen to be free.
+This asynchronous coaching cycle means mentoring is not limited to the 30-minute window when both teachers happen to be free at the same time.

 And when the principal conducts formal observations of new teachers, Observation Copilot helps turn those observations into timely, framework-aligned feedback.
 For a first-year teacher, the formal evaluation observation may be one of the few times they receive detailed written feedback on their instruction.
 Making that feedback specific, timely, and connected to clear next steps is especially high-stakes for someone still building their professional foundation.